 In 681 the Arabs began raiding Morocco and by 705 they were in control.
 The Arabs introduced Islam to Morocco and in 711 they invaded Spain.
 They soon conquered most of it.
-However Morocco soon broke up into a number of different kingdoms.
+However, Morocco soon broke up into a number of different kingdoms.
 In 789 a man named Idriss I founded a small kingdom and his son Idriss II made Fes the capital.
-In the following centuries Fes became a centre of culture.
+In the following centuries, Fes became a center of culture.

-In the 11th century Berbers called the Almoravids from what is now Mauritania advanced north and conquered Morocco.
-Then in the 12th century a people called Almohads rebelled against the Almoravids and they founded a new dynasty.
+In the 11th century, Berbers called the Almoravids from what is now Mauritania advanced north and conquered Morocco.
+Then in the 12th century, a people called Almohads rebelled against the Almoravids and founded a new dynasty.
 Under the Almoravids Moroccan culture flourished.
-However in the 13th century the Almohads lost most of the Muslim territory in Spain.
+However, in the 13th century, the Almohads lost most of the Muslim territory in Spain.
 Only Grenada remained.

-Moulay Rachid 1664-1672 founded a new dynasty, the Alaouites.
-Under Moulay Ismail 1672-1727 Morocco was a strong, centralized state and dealt with European powers like England and France as equals.
-However in the 19th century Morocco grew weaker as European powers industrialized.
-Nevertheless during the 19th century Morocco remained an independent country.
+Moulay Rachid from 1664-1672 founded a new dynasty, the Alaouites.
+Under Moulay Ismail 1672-1727, Morocco was a strong, centralized state and dealt with European powers like England and France as equals.
+However, in the 19th century, Morocco grew weaker as European powers industrialized.
+Nevertheless, during the 19th century, Morocco remained an independent country.

 In 1953 the French deposed the Sultan but he returned in 1956.
 Morocco became independent in 1956.

 In 1996 Morocco was given a new constitution and in 1999 Mohammed VI became king.
-Today the king Mohammed VI is leading Morocco toward both long-term stability and a greater degree of economic prosperity.
+Today King Mohammed VI is leading Morocco toward both long-term stability and a greater degree of economic prosperity.

 In July 2011 voters in Morocco approved a new constitution for the country.
 Today the population of Morocco is about 33 million.

-One of the great cuisines of the world, Moroccan cooking abounds with subtle spices and intriguing flavour combinations.
-Think tart green olives paired with chopped preserved lemon rind stirred into a tagine of tender chicken, the surprise of rich pigeon meat pie dusted with cinnamon and icing sugar, or sardines coated with a flavourful combination of coriander, parsley, cumin and a hint of chilli.
-Influenced by Andalusian Spain, Arabia and France, Morocco’s cuisine is a delicious combination of mouthwatering flavours that make it unique.
+One of the great cuisines of the world, Moroccan cooking abounds with subtle spices and intriguing flavor combinations.
+Think tart green olives paired with chopped preserved lemon rind stirred into a tagine of tender chicken, the surprise of rich pigeon meat pie dusted with cinnamon and icing sugar, or sardines coated with a flavourful combination of coriander, parsley, cumin, and a hint of chili.
+Influenced by Andalusian Spain, Arabia, and France, Morocco’s cuisine is a delicious combination of mouthwatering flavors that make it unique.